-The government has provided an exception to the online course restriction for continuing students for the fall 2020 semester but has not yet addressed the spring 2021 semester.
+The government has provided an exception to the online course restriction for continuing students for the spring 2021 semester.
 Following fall semester guidelines, the designation of classroom vs. online does not matter.
 This applies to continuing students only (those who were in the United States engaged in a program of study as of March 2020).
-Students who entered the United States later on an initial I-20 to begin a new program for fall 2020 may not enroll in a fully online course schedule.
+Students who entered the United States later on an initial I-20 to begin a new program for fall 2020 or Spring 2021 may not enroll in a fully online course schedule.
 HyFlex courses in this instance are counted as classroom courses.
-We will update this section when spring 2021 guidance is issued.

 Spring Semester and Arrival to Campus

 Has the spring semester calendar been adjusted for COVID-19?